In this exercise, you will create obstruction identification surfaces (OISs) features using the tools in the ArcGIS for Aviation extension.

 The ArcGIS for AviationTutorial map opens.

 You can find the location of the map package in the Catalog window.
-Locate the Folder Connections node to find the installation location.
+Browse to the Folder Connections node to find the installation location.
 If necessary, right-click the node and click Connect To Folder if a folder connection does not exist.

 - On the main menu, click Customize > Toolbars > Aviation Airports.